pierrick-giffard/STAMM/ReadMe.md

 **SCL0** = &#39;float&#39;.
 Turtles initial SCL.

 **tactic\_factor** = float [0, 1].
 Proportion of current swimming angle taken into account in final swimming direction.
 1 for no memory effect.
 Default: 1.

+**frenzy** = boolean.
+To simulate frenzy swimming.
+Turtles will swim during several days towards the same direction (define parameters in src/Species).
+Default: False

+**wave\_swim** = boolean.
+So that turtles swim against wave at the beginning of the simulation.
+Wave direction is calculated based on Stokes drift.
+Default: False

 **/**